TriumphLLC/Blend4Web/doc_src/viewer.rst

     This is located in the top left corner.
 It displays the viewport dimensions in pixels.

 #. **Selected object and controlled object**
-    This is located in the left bottom corner.
+    This is located in the bottom left corner.
 It displays the names of selected and controlled objects.
-Object selection can be performed with the mouse.
+Selecting an object is done with the mouse.
 To control the object directly (normally for physics debugging) press the ``Q`` key and click on the object.
 The object movement is performed with the ``W``, ``A``, ``S``, ``D`` keys.
 To exit the control mode press the ``Q`` key and click on an empty space.
 The indicator also displays the distance to the selected object in Blender units (meters equivalent).

 #. **Scene complexity indicator**
     Is located in the top right corner of the rendering area.
 It displays the number of vertices, triangles, WebGL draw calls and shaders used in the main rendering scene (i.e. shadow rendering calls are not included, for example).